 Globalization has changed how cultures and communities interact with each other.
 The ease of global travel, an increase in immigration from Spanish-speaking countries, and the internet have lowered barriers that once kept the world's communities separate.
-The

-Hispanic population in Anne Arundel County has expanded significantly in the recent years, from 6.1% (32,902) of all residents on the 2010 U.S. Census to 8.1% (46,659) in 2018, according to the Census Bureau's Population Estimates Program report.
-Community leaders and organizations predict that the 2020 Census will show a significant increase in the Spanish-speaking population.6 Therefore, employers are seeking applicants whose proficiency in another language enhances their ability to navigate our modern world; and more students are finding themselves working in environments where knowing Spanish is an imperative.
+The Hispanic population in Anne Arundel County has expanded significantly in the recent years, from 6.1% of all residents on the 2010 U.S. Census, to 9.4% on the 2020 U.S. Census.6 Therefore, employers are seeking applicants whose proficiency in another language enhances their ability to navigate our modern world; and more students are finding themselves working in environments where knowing Spanish is an imperative.
 This includes knowing how well their potential employees can understand and speak Spanish in order to communicate effectively with their customers and clients.
-In order to meet this need, the proposed certificate was created to prepare students who wish to enter the mid-level workforce with a reputable credential that represents a student's proficiency level in Spanish.
+In order to meet this need, the certificate was created to prepare students who wish to enter the midlevel workforce with a reputable credential that represents a student's proficiency level in Spanish.
+The proposed revisions further refine a students' readiness to engage in Spanish within the healthcare industry.